sriiswathish333/TSF_GRIP_SEPT23-TASK-2/README.md

+TASK-2: PREDICTION USING UNSUPERVISED ML
-From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually
+Predicting the optimum number of clusters and representing it visually by using the given 'Iris' dataset (K-Means Clustering)